Industry

 Why HR redaction is different

 HR documents contain personal data about multiple people in close proximity.
 A grievance file might include statements from the complainant, the respondent, three witnesses, two managers, and an external mediator.
-A SAR response for one employee requires you to redact everyone else's personal data from those same documents.
+An HR data subject request - or a litigation hold response - requires you to redact everyone else's personal data from those same documents.

 This creates a layered redaction problem.
-The data subject gets their own information.
+The requesting individual gets their own information.
 Everyone else's information comes out.
-But "everyone else's information" might be scattered across 200 pages of emails, meeting notes, and investigation reports - not neatly organised but threaded through narrative text where one person's account references another by name, role, or description.
+But "everyone else's information" might be scattered across 200 pages of emails, meeting notes, and investigation reports - threaded through narrative text where one person's account references another by name, role, or description.

-Compare this with financial document redaction, where personal data tends to appear in structured fields (account holder name, sort code, address).
+Compare this with financial document redaction, where personal data tends to appear in structured fields (account holder name, routing number, address).
 HR documents are messier.
-A line manager's email might say "I spoke to the team member who raised the issue last Tuesday" - no name, but potentially identifying if the reader knows who raised the issue.
+A manager's email might say "I spoke to the team member who raised the issue last Tuesday" - no name, but potentially identifying if the reader knows the context.

 The documents HR teams typically redact

-Internal investigations generate documents that may later need sharing with external parties - legal advisors, insurers, regulators.
+Internal investigations generate documents that may later need sharing with external parties - outside counsel, insurers, state labor boards.
 Witness statements, interview notes, and investigation reports all contain personal data from multiple individuals.

-Redundancy and restructuring paperwork can contain scoring matrices, selection criteria assessments, and comparative data about multiple employees.
-If one individual requests their data, the others' information needs removing.
+Layoff and reduction-in-force (RIF) documentation can contain scoring matrices, selection criteria assessments, and comparative data about multiple employees.
+If one individual's data is requested in litigation, the others' information needs removing.

 Practical workflow for HR redaction

 Keep your unredacted originals separate.
-Every redaction should be performed on a copy, with the original retained securely under your normal retention policy.
-This protects you if a redaction decision is challenged later.
+Every redaction should be performed on a copy, with the original retained under your normal retention schedule.
+This protects you if a redaction decision is challenged in litigation.

 Consolidate documents by request, not by file type.
-When responding to a SAR, gather everything responsive to that individual and work through it as a set.
-This way you maintain context - if "Sarah" appears in Document A, you know to check for "Sarah", "S. Thompson", and "the team member who joined in March" across all documents in the set.
+When responding to a data subject request or litigation hold, gather everything responsive and work through it as a set.
+This way you maintain context across the document bundle.

 Use automated detection as your first pass.
-A tool that scans for names, dates, NI numbers, and other standard PII types across the full document set catches the straightforward instances.
-Manual review then focuses on the harder cases - contextual identification, partial references, and information that's only identifying because of what else is in the bundle.
+A tool that scans for names, dates, Social Security numbers, and other standard PII types across the full document set catches the straightforward instances.
+Manual review then focuses on the harder cases - contextual identification, partial references, information that's only identifying because of what else is in the bundle.

 Apply pixel-burn redaction.
 This is not optional for external disclosure.
-Overlay redaction that leaves text recoverable is a data breach.
+Overlay redaction that leaves text recoverable is a data breach - not a technicality, a real liability.

 Before releasing any documents, have someone who wasn't involved in the redaction review a sample of the output.
 Fresh eyes catch what tired ones miss.